TechCavern/WaveTact/README.md

 - mcserver - default minecraft server
 - autovoice - enables/disables auto voice
 - ignorehttp - this will detect and print the title of urls found regardless of whether or not http(s) is found. - Requires autourl to be enabled to work (True/False)
+- entrymsg - sets the entry message to be sent on user join

 Global Config
 =================